namtvit07/pushpop/README.md

 ##### Sendgrid

-The `sendgrid` plugin gives you a DSL to specify email parameters like subject and body.
+The `sendgrid` plugin gives you a DSL to specify typical email parameters.

 Here's an example: